 STEP 1: Click on the "Add Crop" button

-STEP 2: Start typing the name of your crop in "select category" field and select the crop you want to grow
+STEP 2: Start typing the name of your crop in "crop category" field and select the crop you want to grow

 For this example we will choose to grow lettuce: